 Our Affordable Housing Programme is one of the largest in Scotland.
-We currently have 2,700 new build homes throughout Fife.
-Our target is to build at least 3,500 more by 2022.
-It's through our partnership with local Housing Associations,the Scottish Government and private sector developers that this is made possible.
+From 2012 to 2017, we delivered 2,700 new affordable homes throughout Fife.
+Phase 3 of our programme, to deliver 3,500 new affordable homes from 2017 to 2022, is close to completion, with COVID-19 having held us back.
+Our current target is to deliver a further 1,200 new affordable homes by 2024.
+It's through our partnership with local Housing Associations, the Scottish Government and private-sector developers that this is made possible.

-We provide access to much needed new homes for our tenants and housing applicants.
+We provide much-needed new homes for our tenants and housing applicants.
 Together, we are delivering modern, fit-for-purpose, energy-efficient homes.
 New-build council homes benefit current tenants and generations to come.

 Watch our video to see how new homes are changing the lives of their new tenants.